kennyasare7/-Linux-and-Git-Cheat-Sheet/readme.md

 7. mv - move or rename files or directories
 # Git Commands
 8. git init - initializes a new repository
+9. git status- checks the status of changes